-However, in many cases, our customers come to realize they cannot modernize or keep pace with business growth with the software engineering practices they have.
-They often encounter incidents when they try to put software into production, yet are unable to pinpoint the problem.
+Organizations often struggle to modernize or keep up with business growth due to outdated software engineering practices.
+Frequent incidents arise during software deployment, yet teams are unable to pinpoint the problem.

-Our teams have deep expertise and experience across the software engineering spectrum.
-For example, we can help optimize the product development life cycle, improve your quality assurance program, and implement or streamline your DevOps operations.
+Our team has deep expertise and experience across the software engineering spectrum.
+For example, we can help optimize the product development life cycle, improve quality assurance program, and implement or streamline DevOps operations.

-Especially given the ever-more sophisticated cyberthreat landscape and competitive business market, it's becoming imperative to optimize software practices to not only keep pace but also gain the flexibility to more easily manage whatever issues arise.
+Given the ever-more sophisticated cyberthreat landscape and competitive business market, it's becoming imperative to optimize software practices to not only keep pace but also gain the flexibility to proactively mitigate issues.

-No matter whether your business is grappling with the ongoing IT skills shortage, struggling to modernize development processes, or needing to better understand your software engineering capabilities, RKON is well-positioned to help.
+Whether your business is grappling with the ongoing IT skills shortage, struggling to modernize development processes, or needing to better understand your software engineering capabilities, RKON is well-positioned to help.